OFALOFAL/HeightMapAlgoritm/README.md

 To start program:
 	Go to cmake-build-debug and click on HeightMapAlgoritm.exe

-for help how to use go to "help" in program's menu
+For help how to use go to "help" in program's menu